 Do you offer ongoing distance learning for nurses?

 Yes!
-CEU or CNE (Continuing nursing education) contact hours are also offered for one of our past conferences.
+Contact hours are also offered for our past conferences.
 More details on nursing distance learning.

 Registered Dietician Continuing Education

 Can registered dieticians (RDs) receive continuing professional education (CPE) for your events?

 Yes!
 The Commission on Dietetic Registration (CDR), the credentialing agency for the Academy of Nutrition and Dietetics, accepts self-study materials approved by AAFP for Continuing Professional Education (CPE) activity.

 Massage Therapist Continuing Education

 Can massage therapists receive continuing education credits for your events?